Real-Dev-Squad/tiny-site-frontend/.github/pull_request_template.md

 Attach any relevant screenshots, such as test coverage reports, before and after images, or other visual aids.

+## Test Coverage

+Provide information on the test coverage for the changes made in this PR.
+Include details on the types of tests conducted and their outcomes.

 ## Additional Notes

 Include any additional notes, considerations, or explanations that might be helpful for reviewers.